David Rose (songwriter): Personal life

-Rose was married on October 8, 1938, to actress Martha Raye.
+Rose was married on October 8, 1938, to actress, singer and comedienne Martha Raye.
 The couple divorced on May 19, 1941.

 Rose married for a second time, on July 28, 1941, to actress and singer Judy Garland.
-They had no children, though Garland, according to biographer Gerald Clarke, underwent at least one abortion during the marriage, at the insistence of her mother, her husband, and her motion picture studio, Metro-Goldwyn-Mayer.
+They had no children, though Garland, according to biographer Gerald Clarke, underwent an abortion during the marriage, at the insistence of her mother, her husband, and her motion picture studio, Metro-Goldwyn-Mayer.
 Garland and Rose divorced in 1944.

 He had two daughters with his third wife, Betty Bartholomew (m.
 1948 until his death in 1990).
 His granddaughter is singer-songwriter Samantha James.

 Rose was a live steam hobbyist, with his own backyard railroad.

 Death

 Rose died of a heart attack in Burbank, California, at the age of 80.
 He was buried in Mount Sinai Memorial Park Cemetery in Hollywood Hills, California.